Angela Davies

 Reflecting on the etymology of place, the work emerges from stories of the historic labour of this region – including past fishing practices in Porth Ysgaden (herring harbour), Porth Cychod (boat harbour) and salt smuggling at Ty’n Tywyn (in or on seashore).
 The continued practice of fishing for herring in the lead up to a full moon, is known locally as moon rising.

+The choreography is informed by the contrasting disciplines of Ballet, where the core principles of balance, coordination, and poise are fundamental, and Butoh, embodying the elemental, resistance to tradition, and cycles of transformation.
 Bringing the struggle of aquatic life in the context of climate collapse into dialogue with the struggle of feminine bodies throughout history, the work asks what we can learn from these watery relations and primordial intra-connections (Karan Barad).

 Performer: Melissa Pasut